graphprotocol/metrics/README.md

 # The Graph Protocol Metrics Dashboard

-A Python-generated static HTML dashboard displaying key metrics for The Graph Protocol's top 20 networks, including subgraph counts and unique indexer statistics.
+A Python-generated static HTML dashboard displaying key metrics for The Graph Protocol, including delegation metrics, subgraph counts across the top 20 networks, and unique indexer statistics.

 ## Features

+- 💰 **Delegation Metrics**: Three cards showing Total Delegated, Total Undelegated, and Net (in GRT)
+  - Real-time data from delegation events on The Graph Network
+  - Color-coded: green for delegations, red for undelegations, dynamic for net
+  - Interactive arrow button on Net card (placeholder for future expansion)
-- 📊 **Dual Stats Cards**: Two compact cards showing Total Subgraphs (All Networks) and Top 20 Chains
+- 📊 **Dual Subgraph Cards**: Two compact cards showing Total Subgraphs (All Networks) and Top 20 Chains
 - 📈 **Percentage Analysis**: Shows what percentage of total subgraphs the top 20 chains represent
 - 🔽 **Collapsible Table**: Interactive arrow button to show/hide the detailed network table
 - 🔢 **Subgraph Counts**: Total number of subgraphs deployed on each network